 The department will treat any benefits paid after the healing date set by the tiebreaker doctor as an "overpayment."
 Insurers may take credit for overpayments by using them to offset other benefit payments which might be owed (for example, permanent disability benefits) as a result of the injury.
 Although the department has no authority to order reimbursement, insurers sometimes initiate collection actions through the court system to recover overpayments.

 The tiebreaker opinion is likely to carry significant weight in any further litigation.
 However, by consenting to a tiebreaker exam, the employee does not give up the right to a formal hearing on the issues resolved by the tiebreaker doctor's opinion.
 In fact, either party may pursue a hearing.
-Similarly, the tiebreaker exam does not prevent the parties from settling any issue which issue that is the subject of a tiebreaker exam by compromise or stipulation at any time.
+Similarly, the tiebreaker exam does not prevent the parties from settling any issue; that is the subject of a tiebreaker exam by compromise or stipulation at any time.

-Generally, when the department appoints the tiebreaker doctor, the doctor will:
+Generally, when the department appoints the tiebreaker doctor, the doctor will:;

 Although the department discourages additional testing, the tiebreaker doctor may order further tests.
 The doctor will also review medical records and reports, job descriptions, surveillance videos and any other material submitted by the department, the employee, the employer or the insurer which the doctor believes is relevant and helpful in reaching a fully informed opinion.

 The employee, insurer or employer may provide the tiebreaker doctor with copies of any material that was previously provided to a treating or examining doctor.
 Beyond that, the employee, employer, insurer, their representatives or others acting on their behalf may not initiate contact with the tiebreaker doctor.